-Most coursework courses at UNSW are 6 UOC and involve an estimated 150 hours to complete.
+Most coursework courses at UNSW are 6 UOC and involve an estimated 150 hours to complete, for both regular and intensive terms.
 Each course includes a prescribed number of hours per week (h/w) of scheduled face-to-face and/or online contact.
 Any additional time beyond the prescribed contact hours should be spent in making sure that you understand the lecture material, completing the set assignments, further reading, and revising for any examinations.